kallaballa/WesnothStats/README.md

-This project depends on https://github.com/kallaballa/WML2XML to convert WML files to XML and XmlStarlet to query the xml documents.
+This project depends on https://github.com/kallaballa/WML2XML to convert WML files to XML, XmlStarlet to query the xml documents and pv.
 The data/ladder.csv file has been generate from a DB dump of https://wesnoth.gamingladder.info/ with following query:

     SELECT * FROM webl_games INTO OUTFILE '/var/lib/mysql-files/ladder.csv' FIELDS TERMINATED BY ';' ENCLOSED BY '"' LINES TERMINATED BY '\n'